lqutob-ctrl/Comp-Physics-Final-Project/README.md

 1. Cars not at maximum velocity will increase their velocity by one unit.
 The range for the original model was from 0 to 5.

 2. Cars will slow down if a vehicle is in front of them and the number of cells for this distance is smaller than their current velocity.
-If the distance is smaller than the current velocity, the velocity will adjust to the number of empty cells in front of the car to avoid a collision
+If the distance is smaller than the current velocity, the velocity will adjust to the number of empty cells in front of the car to avoid a collision.

 3. Cars with a velocity of at least 1 will randomly decrease their velocity by 1 unit in accordance with a probability.
-The probability is denoted as p and can be set, for example, to 0.5
+The probability is denoted as p and can be set, for example, to 0.5.

-4. Finally, cars will move forward the number of cells that is equal to their velocity
+4. Finally, cars will move forward the number of cells that is equal to their velocity.

 <br>